studioespresso/craft-dumper/README.md

-# Dumper plugin for Craft CMS 3.x
+# Dumper for Craft CMS

-Bringing larapack/dd to Craft 3
+Easy dump & "dump&die" functions for Twig.

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.29 or later.
+This plugin works with Craft CMS 3, 4 or 5.

 ## Installation